NathanaelSpecht/Engine/engine/docs/API.md

-# TIS game engine API
+# My Game Engine API

-This is the API provided for your code to interface with TIS.
+This is the API for my game engine.
-**TIS is still in early development, so this API is subject to change.**
+**This is still in early development and is subject to change.**

-Upcoming Modules:
+Existing Modules:
-- [x] String functions that are easier to use than the ones in `string.h`.
-Is meant to replace the c standard library's `string.h`, but can be used alongside it, because there are no name collisions.
+- String functions
-- [x] Conversion functions for string-to-type and type-to-string conversion, and is-type functions to check if a string-to-type conversion will succeed.
+- Conversion functions for string-to-type and type-to-string conversion, and is-type functions to check if a string-to-type conversion will succeed.
-- [x] File function wrappers around the c standard library's `stdio.h`.
+- File functions.
-- [x] 2D Vector and matrix operations.
+- 2D Vector and matrix operations.

-- [ ] Fast math operations and fixed-point numbers.
-For when speed is more important than precision.
+Modules To Be Added:
+- Basic utility functions and macro.
+- Music functions.
-- [ ] 2D Rendering functions for text and sprite animations.
+- 2D Rendering functions for text and sprite animations.
-- [ ] Music function wrappers around SDL's audio functions, and math operations needed for music processing.
-- [ ] 2D World, scene, object, hitbox, entity, and vehicle modeling.
-2D model
-of the game world, disparate from the process used to render it.

-Future Modules:
-- [ ] Network function wrappers around the network sockets.
-- [ ] 3D Vector and matrix operations.
-- [ ] 3D Rendering functions for textured polygon meshes and 3D animations.
-- [ ] 3D World, scene, object, hitbox, entity, and vehicle modeling.
-3D model
-of the game world, disparate from the process used to render it.
+- 2D World, scene, object, hitbox, entity, and vehicle modeling.
+2D model of the game world, disparate from the process used to render it.

-## tis_string.h
+## stringx.h

 - [x] `int string_length (char* s)`
 	- Finds the length of a string `s`, not including the null-terminator.
 NULL